top of page

 He passes the stone, eyes wet,

-but the circle meets him with silence that feels like thunder — respect unspoken, but undeniable.
+that feels like thunder — respect unspoken, but undeniable.

 The stone continues around, each voice weaving into the fire until the circle feels whole.